 This is great for acoustics without electronics, but is not limited to that alone.
 It’s another great device for beginners or even seasoned players who need a tuner in a loud room.

 Some chromatic tuners come with built-in microphones.
 These can also be handy if you are not in a very loud room.
-Noise will limit the accuracy of the device, and so it’s best used at home.
+Noise will limit the accuracy of the device, so it’s best used at home.
 A good number of them come with a microphone built in to give you a few different options.

 But this method is not quite as popular as the clip-on or direct connection types.
 They have their place and are a nice option to have built-in.
-Sometimes you can also find a built-in metronome, which then makes it a 2 in 1 device.
+Sometimes you can also find a built-in metronome, which then makes it a 2-in-1 device.